kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 ### Experimental GitOps pipelines (Tech Preview)

-There are two pipelines in the the experimental GitOps directory that demonstrate GitOps workflows.
+There are two pipelines in the the experimental GitOps directory that demonstrate GitOps workflows when using the Tekton webhooks extension.

 The [build-push-promote-pl.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/experimental/gitops/build-push-promote-pl.yaml) pipeline runs the following tasks:
   * enforces the governance policy